shermp/go-fbink-v2/README.md

 ```
 import gofbink "github.com/shermp/go-fbink"
 ```
+Note, you will need to enable cgo support when building your project, by setting the `CGO_ENABLED=1` environment variable when building, along with setting the `CC` and `CXX` environment variables to your ARM toolchain's GCC and G++ paths respectively.

 A simple example of usage is:
 ```
 fbinkOpts := gofbink.FBInkConfig{4, 0, 0, 0, false, false, false, true, false, false, false, false}